What is a Prescription Drug?

 A prescription drug is any medicine that requires a doctor’s prescription before its purchase.
 Usually, prescription drugs work by either restraining or endorsing chemical reactions in the brain.
-There are three distinct classes of prescription drugs that may cause an addiction:
+There are three distinct classes of prescription drugs that may cause addiction and require prescription drug rehab:

 All of these prescription drugs can cause the person who is taking them to become addicted.
 These drugs can only be prescribed by a licensed medical doctor, optometrist, dentist or veterinarian.
 The doctor prescribes these drugs and the manner in which they need to be taken.
 Some people are predisposed to become addicted to these types of drugs, regardless of the reason for the prescription: injury, chronic pain, or depression.